left-arrowleft-arrowright-arrowleft-arrowAsset 9

 Faculty Co-Director

-Pete Chandrangsu (PhD, University of Wisconsin, Madison) is associate professor of Biology at Claremont McKenna, Pitzer, and Scripps Colleges.
+Pete Chandrangsu (PhD, University of Wisconsin, Madison) is an associate professor of Biology at Claremont McKenna, Pitzer, and Scripps Colleges.
 He is a microbiologist fascinated by the many ways that microbes influence and shape the world around us, from a molecular to ecological scale.
 His pedagogical research focuses on the impact of transdisciplinary courses on student learning, storytelling in the sciences, and bringing course-based undergraduate research experiences and community engagement into the classroom.

 Faculty Co-Director